Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Background

 There are many ways to define this correspondence, for which we refer the reader to \cite{F96}.
 Below we recall its equivalent description given by Greene's theorem.
 For any word $w$, define

 with convention $\LIS_0(w)=\LDS_0(w)=0$.

-\begin{theorem}[\cite{G74}] For any word $w$, $\shape^\row(w)$ and $\shape^\col(w)$ are respectively the sequences of row lengths and column lengths of $w$'s RS-shape.
-In particular those sequences are nonincreasing. \end{theorem}
+\begin{theorem}[\cite{G74}] For any word $w$, the sequences $\shape^\row(w)$ and $\shape^\col(w)$ are respectively the row lengths and column lengths of the RS-shape of $w$.
+In particular, those sequences are nonincreasing. \end{theorem}

-Note that the definition of $\shape$ is redundant, as the sequence of row lengths can be deduced from the sequence of column lengths and vice versa (these are usually called conjugate partitions).
-However we shall see that this does not hold in the permuton limit.
+Note that the definition of $\shape$ is redundant, as the sequence of row lengths can be deduced from the sequence of column lengths and vice versa (these are usually called \textit{conjugate partitions}).
+However we shall see that this property is lost in the permuton limit.

 Greene's theorem can also be used to define the RS-tableaux.
 A standard tableau of size $n$ can be equivalently defined as an increasing sequence of $n$ diagrams, where the $k$-th diagram is the shape of the sub-tableau containing the boxes with values at most $k$.
 For example in \Cref{fig_ex_tableaux}, the $4$-th diagram defining $P(\sigma)$ has row lengths $(2,1,1)$ and the $4$-th diagram defining $Q(\sigma)$ has row lengths $(2,2)$.